ongas/hs-price-tracker/price_tracker_developer_guide.md

 ### Resolved Issues

+#### ModuleNotFoundError Resolution (September 2025)
+- **Issue:** Persistent `ModuleNotFoundError` issues were encountered during `pytest` execution, specifically related to incorrect relative imports within the `price_tracker` custom component.
+This prevented tests from running and indicated a fundamental problem with module recognition.
+- **Root Cause:** The problem stemmed from two main factors:
+    1. Missing `__init__.py` files in key package directories (e.g., `custom_components/price_tracker/components/`), which prevented Python from recognizing these directories as packages.
+    2. Incorrect relative import paths within `custom_components/price_tracker/components/sensor.py`, where imports were attempting to access modules as children of `components` when they were either siblings or in parent directories (e.g., `from .components.device` instead of `from .device` or `from ..consts.defaults`).
+- **Actions Taken:**
+    - An empty `__init__.py` file was created in `custom_components/price_tracker/custom_components/price_tracker/components/` to ensure Python correctly recognizes it as a package.
+    - Multiple relative import paths in `custom_components/price_tracker/custom_components/price_tracker/components/sensor.py` were systematically corrected to properly reference sibling and parent directories.
+This involved changing imports like `from .components.engine import PriceEngine` to `from .engine import PriceEngine` and `from .consts.defaults import DATA_UPDATED` to `from ..consts.defaults import DATA_UPDATED`.
+- **Verification:** All `ModuleNotFoundError` issues have been eliminated, and all 57 tests are now passing, confirming that the module structure and import paths are correctly configured.
+- **Status:** Fully resolved.
+The component's module structure is now correctly recognized, and tests can execute without import errors.

 #### BuyWisely Multi-Product Configuration Support (September 2025)
 - **Issue:** The system previously did not support adding more than one BuyWisely product due to a limitation in how configuration uniqueness was determined.
 Adding a second product resulted in an `AbortFlow: already_configured` error.
 - **Root Cause:** The unique ID for configuration entries was based solely on the `service_type` ('buywisely').
 This meant that all BuyWisely configurations were treated as duplicates of the first one.